OctopusDeploy/docs/docs/deploying-applications/certificates/wildfly-certificate-import.md

 Regardless of whether you are deploying a certificate to a standalone or domain instance, there are a number of common connection settings that need to be defined in the `Application Server Details` section.

-Set the `Management Host or IP` field to the address that the WildFly management interface is listening to.
+Set the `Management host or IP` field to the address that the WildFly management interface is listening to.
 This value is relative to the target machine that is performing the deployment.
 Since the target machine performing the deployment is typically the same machine hosting the application server, this value will usually be `localhost`.

-Set the `Management Port` to the port bound to the WildFly management interface.
+Set the `Management port` to the port bound to the WildFly management interface.
 For WildFly 10+ and JBoss EAP 7+, this will default to `9990`.
 For JBoss EAP 6, this will default to `9999`.

-The `Management Protocol` field defines the protocol to be used when interacting with the management interface.
+The `Management protocol` field defines the protocol to be used when interacting with the management interface.
 For WildFly 10+ and JBoss EAP 7+, this will default to `http-remoting` or `remote+http` (the two are equivalent).
 For JBoss EAP 6, this will default to `remoting`.

-If you wish to use [silent authentication](https://access.redhat.com/documentation/en-us/jboss_enterprise_application_platform/6.2/html/security_guide/chap-network_security#Secure_the_Management_Interfaces), and have configured the required permissions for the `$JBOSS_HOME/standalone/tmp/auth` or `$JBOSS_HOME/domain/tmp/auth` directory, then the `Management User` and `Management Password` fields can be left blank.
+If you wish to use [silent authentication](https://access.redhat.com/documentation/en-us/jboss_enterprise_application_platform/6.2/html/security_guide/chap-network_security#Secure_the_Management_Interfaces), and have configured the required permissions for the `$JBOSS_HOME/standalone/tmp/auth` or `$JBOSS_HOME/domain/tmp/auth` directory, then the `Management user` and `Management password` fields can be left blank.
 Alternatively these fields can hold the credentials that were configured via the `add-user` script.

 ## Deploying a Certificate to a Standalone Instance

-Selecting `Standalone` from the `Standalone or Domain Server` field in the `Server Type Details` section indicates that the certificate is to be deployed to a standalone server instance.
+Selecting `Standalone` from the `Standalone or domain Server` field in the `Server Type Details` section indicates that the certificate is to be deployed to a standalone server instance.

 :::hint
 Selecting the wrong server type will result in an error at deploy time.